Asone/Ionic-3-Angular-5-Web3-Boilerplate/README.md

 # Structure

-Even if there is perfect folder structure, some recommandations exist about how to structure your project.
+Even if there is no perfect folder structure, some recommandations exist about how to structure your project.
 The repo brings the described structures and coding conventions, trying to stick as much as possible to the official recommendations.

 ## Root Structure

 Root level is described as following :

 ```
 - src/					=> Sources of the application
 - test-config/        	=> Config files for environments handling